Luzia Woman

-Luzia Woman (/pt/) is the name for an Upper Paleolithic period skeleton of a Paleo-Indian woman who was found in a cave in Brazil.
+Luzia Woman (/pt/) is the name for an Upper Paleolithic period Paleo-Indian woman whose skeletal remains were found in a cave in Brazil.
 The 11,500-year-old skeleton was found in a cave in the Lapa Vermelha archeological site in Pedro Leopoldo, in the Greater Belo Horizonte region of Brazil, in 1974 by archaeologist Annette Laming-Emperaire.

 The nickname Luzia was chosen in homage to the Australopithecus fossil Lucy.
 The fossil was kept at the National Museum of Brazil, where it was shown to the public until it was fragmented during a fire that destroyed the museum on September 2, 2018.
 On October 19, 2018, it was announced that most of Luzia's remains were identified from the Museu Nacional debris, which allowed them to rebuild part of her skeleton.

+Identity and description

+Luzia was a young Homo sapiens woman who died in her early twenties.
+She stood just under 1.5 m tall and was a member of a group of hunter-gatherers.

+Her skull had a narrow, oval cranium, a projecting face, and a pronounced chin.
+When Luzia's remains were first studied in the late 1990s, these features appeared unlike those of later Indigenous peoples of the Americas.
+Instead, they were interpreted as more closely resembling those of present-day Indigenous Australians, Melanesians, and Negrito peoples of Southeast Asia.
+This interpretation led to the proposal that Luzia's ancestors represented an earlier migration into the Americas than the ancestors of later Indigenous American populations.

+Ancient DNA studies published in 2018 told a different story.
+Genetic analysis showed that Luzia was genetically Amerindian and found no evidence of a close genetic relationship between the people of Lagoa Santa and populations from Africa or Australia.
+These findings did not support the earlier hypothesis of a separate Australo-Melanesian migration into the Americas.